-Members of the Fund may choose to make additional voluntary contributions (AVCs) into a separate scheme run by Zurich Assurance in order to obtain additional pensions benefits.
-The company is responsible for providing the investors with an annual statement showing their holding and movements in the year.
-AVCs are not included within the accounts in accordance with Regulation 4(1)(b) of the Local Government Pension Scheme (Management and Investment of Funds) Regulations 2009.
+AVCs are not included in the accounts in accordance with Regulation 4(1)(b) of the Local Government Pension Scheme (Management and Investment of Funds) Regulations 2016.
 They are disclosed in Note 22.
-There are also some residual policies with Equitable Life, which are disclosed in Note 22, but it is not open for new members.
+There are also some residual policies with Equitable Life, which are disclosed in Note 23, but it is not open for new members.